Jennifer Graylock

 Jennifer Graylock is an American fashion and entertainment photographer.
+Her work has been published in Vogue, Glamour, Us Weekly, People, TV Guide, and InStyle.
 In 2017, she won the Timothy White Award for Photography at the Hollywood Beauty Awards.
-In addition to her commercial photography, she has exhibited fine art photography, and also creates art furniture.
-Her work has been published in Vogue, Glamour, Us Weekly, People, TV Guide and InStyle.

 Education

-She has a Master of Business Administration and a Bachelor of Science in photography at Fairleigh Dickinson University and Montana State University.
+She has a Master of Business Administration and a Bachelor of Science in photography from Fairleigh Dickinson University and Montana State University.